Linaro/lava/doc/v2/growing_your_lab.rst

 Encryption and authentication
 -----------------------------

-The :term:`ZMQ` connections between the master and the worker should always use **authentication and encryption** if the connection goes across the internet rather than a local subnet.

-.. seealso:: :ref:`zmq_curve`
+Use HTTPS for the connections between the server and the workers.

 Firewalls
 ---------

-The worker initiates the ZMQ connection to the master, so a worker will work when behind a NAT connection.
+The worker initiates the HTTP connection to the server, so a worker will work when behind a NAT connection.
 Only the address of the master needs to be resolvable using public DNS.
 There is no need for the master or any other service to be able to initiate a connection to the worker from outside the